apisearch-io/docs/src/content/plugins.md

 - IndexItems - Indexes a set of items.
 - ResetIndex - Resets the index.
 Removed all existing information.
 - UpdateItems - Applies some updates over the existing items
+- PauseConsumers - Pause all existing consumers given an array of types
+- ResumeConsumers - Resume all existing consumers given an array of types

 ## Queries